cveckr21/Latin102/translation2.md

 Grammatical questions:

-1. Cui goes to Deianira.
-The gender and number is feminine and singular.
+1. Cui goes to Evenus.
+The gender and number is masculine and singular.
 Cui is in the dative case because it indicates the person for whom an action happens or a quality exists.

 2. Transire is the present, active, infinitive of transeo.
 I placed it in the first independent clause to describe Deianira’s action of crossing the river.